shrimpsizemoose/card-deck-api/README.md

 DECK_ID=66960c43-c727-4e33-82da-ede4f204f484 make local-http-draw-deck-jq
 ```

+Note that DECK_ID in the last two commands is the one returned by the first one.
 If you don't have jq installed, the last two commands can be used as `local-http-open-deck` and `local-http-draw-deck` correspondingly

 ## Card deck